It is a group of drugs that act by blocking the action of a chemical called histamine in the body.

-- First-generation antihistamines or sedatives: can cause significant drowsiness and are generally more associated with the anti-muscarinic side effects mentioned above.
+- First-generation antihistamines or sedatives can cause significant drowsiness and are generally more associated with the aforementioned antimuscarinic side effects.

-These include Alimemazine, Chlorphenamine, Clemastine, Cyproheptadine, Hydroxyzine, Ketotifen and Promethazine.
-These medications can be used for their sedative effects if your sleep is disturbed by itching.
+These include Alimemazine, Chlorphenamine, Clemastine, Cyproheptadine, Hydroxyzine, Ketotifen, and Promethazine.
+These medications can be used for sedative effects if your sleep is disturbed by itching.

 - Non-sedating or second-generation antihistamines are newer medications that generally cause less drowsiness.
-However, anyone who takes these medications while performing specialized tasks, for example, driving, should know that there may still be a sedative effect and in particular, in combination with alcohol.
+However, anyone taking these medications while performing specialized tasks, for example, driving, should know that there may still be a sedative effect, particularly in combination with alcohol.

 Second generation antihistamines include Acrivastine, Cetirizine, Desloratadine, Fexofenadine, Levocetirizine and Loratadine.